“Louisa Martin draws a door to enter into the invisible: other knowledges, other affects, a different language. Inspiring and necessary!”

 Disability Justice is a framework that examines disability and ableism with the understanding that able-bodied supremacy has been formed in relation to other systems of domination and exploitation.

-Lossy Ecology seeks to contribute to the intentions of these frameworks by interrogating the universalist assumption that a single, factual reality exists, within which embodied differences can be objectively measured and defined.
+Lossy Ecology seeks to contribute to the intentions of these frameworks by interrogating the universalist assumption that a single, factual reality exists, within which embodied differences such as ‘autism’ can be objectively defined and measured.

 The term Lossy Ecology refers to the notion of a symbiotic permaculture of realities (compressions/filtered viewpoints) which can account for the multitude of embodied realities across humans, and beyond.